Robert McGregor Heritage Fund Grants

 Type of Funding Assistance

 A fund award in the form of a grant may be made in part or in full.
-There is no minimum assistance amount however the maximum that can be awarded to any single project will be $10,000.00.
+There is no minimum assistance amount however the maximum that can be awarded to any single project will be $10,000.
+Average grant size $5000 per project.

-It is the aim of the Art Deco Trust and the Napier City Council to collaborate with the community and foster enduring relationships.
+Art Deco Trust and the Napier City Council collaborate with the community and foster enduring relationships.
 The community is encouraged to make use of experts within Council and the Trust that may be able to provide assistance directly.
 Where a grant is not possible, applicants should act proactively to identify individuals, groups or organisations that are willing to partner in order to add value to their heritage project

 Approved use of Funds

-It is envisaged that the fund be used to assist with physical works for heritage buildings only.
+The fund is intended to assist with physical works for heritage buildings only.
 Funds will not be awarded for other objects, natural vegetation, habitats, cultural or archaeological sites.
 Heritage buildings may have protection under the Historic Places Act or District Plan, and be in private ownership.

 At this stage, applications can be made only for minor restoration and painting work.
 Unfortunately due to the limited funds available, more significant work such as earthquake strengthening, major restoration and adaptive re-purposing cannot be considered.
 The Art Deco Trust encourages building owners who are undertaking projects that do not fit within the funding criteria, to still consult with us, as we can provide connections to people that can assist in other ways.